uncodedlb/waprolb/_posts/2015-04-16-Meetup-Apr.md

 **PRESENTATION**
-[ANSIBLE](http://www.ansible.com/):  EASIER, FASTER, AND MORE RELIABLE THAN PUPPET OR CHEF
+[ANSIBLE](http://www.ansible.com/): Bringing sanity to configuration management

-DEVOPs master and all-around Drupal ninja, Ashok Modi, will be sharing about how he uses Ansible for easy safe deployments and maintenance of servers.
+DEVOPs enthusiast and all-around generalist, Ashok Modi will be sharing about how he uses Ansible for easy safe deployments and maintenance of servers.

 > ### Ashok Modi [@btmash](http://twitter.com/btmash)
 > <img src="/images/people/btmash.jpg" alt="headshot" class="headshot">
 > Currently a Computer Systems Analyst for the [Cherry Hill Company](http://chillco.com/).
-My primary duties involve working on the web presence of Libraries, EDUs, and other non-profits and intimately working with various technologies to bring their goals to fruition.
-Outside Cherry Hill, I dedicate some of my time in working on a freelance basis and, whenever possible, contributing back what I learn and/or create back to the open source community.
-Right now (and for the past 8 years), that community happens to be Drupal whereby you can find out a lot more about projects where I have contributed back at http://drupal.org/user/60422.
+His primary duties involve working on the web presence of Libraries, EDUs, and other non-profits and intimately working with various technologies to bring their goals to fruition.
+Outside Cherry Hill, he dedicates some of his time in working on a freelance basis and, whenever possible, contributing back what he learns and/or creates back to the open source community.